Point Reyes National Seashore: Landmarks and facilities

 The Point Reyes Lifeboat Station is a National Historic Landmark.
 It is the last remaining example of a rail-launched lifeboat station that was common on the Pacific coast.

 Nova Albion, Francis Drake's 1579 campsite; Sebastião Rodrigues Soromenho's 1595 wreck; and fifteen associated Native American sites are included in the Drakes Bay Historic and Archaeological District National Historic Landmark.
 This encompasses 5,965 acre along the coast of Drakes Bay.

 Kule Loklo, a re-created Coast Miwok village, is a short walk from the visitor center.

+The historic KPH radio receiving station is located towards the lighthouse, at the end of a cypress tree tunnel.

 Lairds Landing was the site of a wharf on the southwest shore of Tomales Bay.
 It was named after ranchers, Charles and George Laird, who leased the site in 1858 to transport supplies and produce across the bay.
 The location was settled by the Felix family around 1861, a family of Filipino and Miwok heritage.
 After the descendants of the Felix family left in 1955, the land was zoned for development, then made part of the Point Reyes National Seashore, before becoming home to artist Clayton Lewis.
 In 2015, structures built by the Felix family were placed on the National Register of Historic Places.

 The Point Reyes National Seashore attracts 2.5 million visitors annually.
 Hostelling International USA (part of Hostelling International) maintains a 45-bed youth hostel at the Seashore.

 The Point Reyes National Seashore Association, formed in 1964, collaborates with the Seashore on maintenance, restoration and educational projects.